influxdata/telegraf/PLUGINS.md

 used are the same type profile as **value** above.
 The **timestamp** argument allows a point to be registered as having occurred at an arbitrary time.

-Let's say you've written a plugin that emits metrics abuot processes on the current host.
+Let's say you've written a plugin that emits metrics about processes on the current host.

 ```go